UniquezHD/Game-of-life/README.md

-i had an internship at a school with a computer science teacher that gave me different mathematical and algorithm challenges like fx Hanoi so i could learn techniques like recursive
+i had an internship at a school with a computer science teacher that gave me different mathematical and algorithm challenges

 * [Hanoi](https://github.com/UniquezHD/Hanoi)
 * [Mandelbrot](https://github.com/UniquezHD/Mandelbrot)